boxine/pentf/README.md

                       Markdown file to write a report to.
 Defaults to results.md .
 --load-json INPUT.json
-                      Load test results from JSON (instead of executing tests)
+                      Load test results from JSON (instead of executing tests) --sentry              Enable error reporting via Sentry.
+By default, this will be activated if the CI environment variable is set and a SENTRY_DSN is configured.
+--no-sentry           Disable error reporting via Sentry even if it is configured --sentry-dsn OVERRIDE_SENTRY_DSN
+                      Override Sentry DSN.
+By default, the SENTRY_DSN environment variable is used.
 ```

 ###### Test selection